 Rose Casey is the president of the Educational Assistants of Cherry Hill.
 She has been working with middle school students with special needs for the 10 years.
 She loves helping her students learn and grow.
 Rose starts her school day playing the saxophone with band students in their home room.
 She's played for 50 years and serves as a member of the middle school band.
 They often play together after school and at community events.
 She lives just a mile from school and enjoys seeing her students both in and out of school.
-Rose is featured in the latest NJEA ad running on BEN-FM for the month of May.
+Rose was featured in an NJEA ad running on BEN-FM for the month of May, 2013.

 A trusted adult and confidant

 Lynn Cianci has been a food service worker in the Washington Township School District for 19 years.
 She enjoys the challenge of preparing nutritious and appealing meals for high school students, but the thing she enjoys most about her job is interacting with her students.
-Lynn is featured in the latest NJEA ad running on BEN-FM for the month of April.
+Lynn was featured in an NJEA ad running on BEN-FM for the month of April, 2013.

 Keeping schools running

 For the past 22 years, Brian Currie has been a maintenance mechanic in the Buena Regional School District.
 His workday is busy and may include an array of tasks ranging from performing maintenance on the heating system, to helping a students find a lost retainer.
 But his favorite part of the job is spending time with his students and encouraging them to do their best and make good choices.
-That’s why Brian is the latest NJEA member featured in a 60-second radio ad on BEN-FM this March.
-Brian is also featured in one of NJEA’s latest television commercials.
+That’s why Brian was featured in a 60-second radio ad on BEN-FM in March of 2013.
+Brian was also featured in one of NJEA’s television commercials.
 Listen

 Working with parents as a team

-Darlene McKnight, Trenton Paraprofessional Association member, is the latest educational support professional to be featured in a series of ads running on Philadelphia’s BEN-FM.
+Darlene McKnight, Trenton Paraprofessional Association member, was one of the educational support professionals to be featured in a series of ads running on Philadelphia’s BEN-FM in February of 2013.

-In February, she shares her role as a parent liaison in Trenton’s public schools.
-She talks about how she works to expand students’ worldview to see greater possibilities for themselves.
+She shared her role as a parent liaison in Trenton’s public schools and talked about how she works to expand students’ worldview to see greater possibilities for themselves.
 Through her work she knows firsthand that all parents want their children to attend a great public school.
 In the ad, McKnight talks about how she helps students see their role in taking advantage of the opportunities a great public education can provide.